jamcole/myssh/README.md

 Thanks to [sshrc](https://github.com/Russell91/sshrc) for the concept

-## Warnings
+## Warnings / Known Issues

+* If the 12345 port is already in use, myssh will not connect; this is on purpose, you don't want to grab another user's .mysshrc file.
+In the future we should drop the remote forwarded port after the file copy.
-**myssh** will trade your first-born for a frapuccino and will kick your dog, you have been warned!
+* **myssh** will trade your first-born for a frapuccino and will kick your dog, you have been warned!